alliance-genome/agr_genedescriptions/README.md

 ## Introduction

-This software generates gene descriptions for Model Organism Databases within the Alliance of Genome Resources project.
+This software generates gene summaries for Model Organisms part of the Alliance of Genome Resources project.

 ## Installation